YamanAburaneh/MachineVision_MCTE-4323/README.md

 # MachineVision_MCTE-4323

-Attched to this repository is an answer notebook for Machine Vision MCTE4323 and a realtime hand gesture detection model built with Yolov5.
+Attched to this repository is an answer notebook for Machine Vision MCTE4323 Assessment and a realtime hand gesture detection model built with Yolov5.

 Covid Dataset = https://www.kaggle.com/datasets/pranavraikokte/covid19-image-dataset